I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 What's in it for us?

-What is it that this clown Jason said, for example, that we want to compromise with and make part of uh our plan to move forward?
+What is it that this clown Jason said, for example, that we want to compromise with and make part of our plan to move forward?

-We gotta swat these people like that out of the way.
+We've got to swat these people like that out of the way.

 I'm speaking politically, of course, within the arena of ideas.

-Scott in Dallas, I'm glad you uh waited.
+Scott and Dallas, I'm glad you waited.

 You're up next on the Rush Limbaugh program.